sierra-moxon/biolink-model-doc/CONTRIBUTING.md

 ## Create a Pull Request (PR)

-Thank you for contributing to biolink-model-doc
+Thank you for contributing to biolink-model